J-woooo/Cache-Simulator/README.md

 ## Addtions

-Clear unnecessary parts for LRU simulating. additional 8- and 16-way to increase cache hit rate
+Clear unnecessary parts for LRU simulating.

+additional 8- and 16-way to increase cache hit rate.